No. 73: Series 1

 Ethel Davis (Sandi Toksvig), an eccentric old lady who progressively got younger as the show went on, owned the house.

 Harry Stern (Nick Staverson) was introduced as her bumbling nephew who aspired for international stardom.
 He ran a market stall with his dim-witted (and unseen) friend Trevor.

 Dawn Lodge (Andrea Arnold), the roller-boot-wearing female lodger, worked at the local veterinary surgery - the local vet being internationally renowned zoo vet David Taylor, who would bring various animals to the house throughout the show's run for the requisite animal spot, which would mainly be presented with Dawn (or another character if Dawn was busy or absent).

 Most eccentric of all, Patrick Doyle appeared as Percy Simmonds, inventor and love interest to Ethel.
 Percy invented the 2-in-1 Coffee Percolator and Film Projector from which the cartoons such as Disney, Looney Tunes or Roger Ramjet, or pre-filmed inserts would be shown, and the Two-Way Video Microwave Oven which would show video inserts or live linkups.

-The house would also be visited each week by local children, in reality these were students in drama classes from local secondary schools.
-The children stopped appearing after Series 4.
+The house would also be visited each week by local children.
+In the first two series these would be children from local primary or secondary schools, but would later be limited to students from drama classes at local secondary schools.
+The children stopped appearing on a regular basis after Series 4.

 Throughout the first half of the series, Ethel and Dawn would have caricatures sent to the from a "secret admirer".
 This admirer was revealed in Episode 4 to be Neil Buchanan, an artist (and former rock guitarist) who posted himself to the house through Red Star Parcels and would appear intermittently for the first couple of series to present art-based items.